 Those involved will then draft or design the final product.
 The group needs to agree on it before final sign off takes place.

-The organisation requesting the ‘product’ are responsible for all aspects of delivery, those who took part in the co-design process do not get involved in any aspect of delivery.
-This method works well when delivery needs to remain the responsibility of the organisation.
+In this method, people who participate in the co-design get involved in delivering the product.
+This method works well when delivery needs to stay the responsibility of the organisation.

-- Can decision making be shared equally with all group members?
+- Is it possible for decision making to be shared equally between all group members?

-- Do you have a fixed 'product' e.g. Service specification, information booklet, training that you need developing but will deliver yourself?
+- Do you have a fixed 'product', like a service specification, information booklet or training, that you need to develop but deliver yourself?

 - How will you train and support those taking part?
 Does your budget cover these costs?

-- Co-design needs to take place over a series of meetings, including time for research and development work to take place.
-Can you allocate enough time for the process to meaningfully take place?
+- Co-design needs to take place over a series of meetings, including time for research and development.
+Do you have enough time for the process to take place meaningfully?

-*The term product has been used as a term to describe the written or creative work a co-design group produce, we have used this term as the end result is defined by the group.
+We've used the term product to describe the written or creative work a co-design group produces.
+We've used this term because the result is defined by the group.